 Inspired by My late mothers wish, to educate the extremely underserved children in Bukoba, House of Grace has teamed with Biology without borders (BWB) and the Northport High school Honor society to assist a new group of 25 kids (10 in 2013 and 15 in 2014) from extremely poor families in obtaining a primary school education and eventually affording them a secondary school education.
 This project started in January of 2014 after the Northport high school fundraised an amount of $3,000 to fund this initiative.

-Prasidia Peter is one of the students who have received tuition and living expenses assistance from House of Grace Charity.
+Students who have received tuition and living expenses assistance from House of Grace Charity.

 Good Hope English Medium School